nalivajr/waldo-test-app/README.md

 1. Add unit tests
 2. Save token for active user in prefs (or even secure prefs) and open album if session is active
 3. Add action bar with menu to log user out
-4. add placeholder if image failed to load
+4. Add placeholder if image failed to load
 5. Right now app load medium2x thumbnails, but it's possible to configure based on device screen size or other rules